YagilAharoni/CPP/README.md

-# Calculator
+# Tools
-takes 2 numbers and an argument and calculates the result
+1. Calculator :takes 2 numbers and an argument and calculates the result